Saturday, July 14, 2007

 Sounds like they’re a bunch of politically correct men and women, to me at least.
 Indeed, the Noho utopia many dream of.
 But Bonobo’s are not renowned for being tree hugging liberals and dyed in the wool feminists.
 No, they are renowned because in Bonobo society casual incest, heterosexual, gay and lesbian sex is the rule, not exception.
 They have sex like in greeting each other men traditionally shook hands and women hugged.
 They have sex even more pervasively than that, really.
 There is no shame … (See, "Shame Me, Baby, Shame Me" below.)

-http://en.wikipedia.org/wiki/Bonobo#Name to learn more, if you wish.
+Go to http://en.wikipedia.org/wiki/Bonobo#Name to learn more, if you wish.

 Could it be mere coincidence that it seems to me that the most patriarchal, violent and oppressive human societies tend to be also the most puritanical societies?
 May be the Bonbos are on to something.
 Bonobos certainly live among themselves better than most of us relatively puritanical humans live among ourselves.
 Indeed, “Bonobos, … are generally held to have superior intelligence to Common Chimpanzees.”